simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 They have a really generous free tier and you only pay for more advanced features like  really granular permissions, more than 30 days of version history and so on.

-If I had two critize something it would be really small things like the fact, that you can easyily send links to non technical people to view the design, but to comment they have to create a account.
+If I had two criticize something it would be tiny things like the fact, that you can easily send links to non-technical people to view the design, but to comment they have to create a account.

-This is a small hurdle since a stakeholder does not necessarily want to have an account... and the non tech ones always seem to forget their password (??? add laug simile).
-Adobe XD offers that feature by the way.
+This is a small hurdle since a stakeholder does not necessarily want to have an account (and that most of them always seem to forget their passwords 😅).
+Adobe XD offers an anonymous comment feature by the way.

-Also the design team has to get used to completely different tool, something that could be a big deal depending on how specialized the designers are and how much of their system depends on their current tool.
+Also, the design team has to get used to a completely different tool, something that could be a big deal depending on how specialized the designers are and how much of their system depends on their current tool.

 All in all I still think Figma is the best choice in most cases, but we developers will need to have this conversation with a lot of empathy - just imagine you had to switch your beloved code editor to improve the whole team.